NEU-DSG/wwp-public-code-share/fulltext/Element-Tokenizer-README.md

 12. Hit “OK.”
 13. Hit “Save and Close.”

-The transformation scenario has now been saved in oXygen and can be used to transform whatever files that you want with the Element Tokenizer.
-To do so, simply right click on the folder in the Project Menu in oXygen and choose “Transform with” and choose the scenario you just created.
+The transformation scenario has now been saved in Oxygen and can be used to transform whatever files that you want with the Element Tokenizer.
+To do so, simply control- or right-click on the folder in the Project Menu in Oxygen and choose “Transform with” and choose the scenario you just created.

 # Credit and Thanks
 This XSLT was developed by Laura Johnson and Ash Clark as part of the Word Vectors for the Thoughtful Humanist series at Northeastern.
 Word Vectors for the Thoughtful Humanist has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.
 Any views, findings, conclusions, or recommendations expressed in this project, do not necessarily represent those of the National Endowment for the Humanities.